-Brazil oil workers at war with Petrobras in massive strike
+Brazil oil workers clash with Petrobras in 18-day strike

 “I don’t see any fuel shortages.
 Today we are able to bring in imported products,” said Adriano Pires, director of a consulting firm, the Brazilian Center for Infrastructure.
 “If the strike goes on much longer, we could have a problem.”

-President Jair Bolsonaro appointed Roberto Castello Branco, a pro-market reformer, as Petrobras’ chief executive.
-He and Finance Minister Paulo Guedes have both advocated in favor of selling the firm’s non-core assets, which remain mostly oil and gas exploration.

-So far, Petrobras has discussed plans to sell eight refineries that process about half of the country’s refining capacity, as well as all the logistical assets linked to those units.
+So far, Petrobras has discussed plans to sell eight refineries that make up about half of the country’s refining capacity, as well as all logistical assets linked to those units.

 “Petrobras’ new administration has a divestment plan in areas that are not viable.
 The strike is an attempt to stop this process,” Pires said.